josueisaihs/drones/README.md

 --package       Create packets with random data
 --all           Create all the above data
 ```
-The options of the remove command are:
+The remove command options are:
 ```sh
 ./manage.py clean_data [--all] [--drone] [--medications] [--package] [--delivery] optional arguments: